kevinguebert/kevinguebert-netlify/content/2018/05/2018-05-03-12-rules-for-life-a-must-read.md

 ---
 title: "12 Rules for Life - A Must Read"
-path: "/2018/05/03/12-rules-for-life-a-must-read"
+slug: "12-rules-for-life-a-must-read"
 date: "2018-05-04T00:12:00.000Z"
 tags: ["12 Rules for Life","Books"]
+draft: false
+template: "post"
-excerpt: "If you asked me to recommend you a book to read right now, I would recommend you 2 books.
+description: "If you asked me to recommend you a book to read right now, I would recommend you 2 books.
 The first one is *Extreme Ownership* by Jocko Willink.
 The second one is *12 Rules for Life: An Antidote to..."
 ---

 If you asked me to recommend you a book to read right now, I would recommend you 2 books.
 The first one is *Extreme Ownership* by Jocko Willink.
 The second one is *12 Rules for Life: An Antidote to Chaos* by Jordan B. Peterson.
 These two books are battling it out for the top spot on my list of favorite books of this year.